jeremyjpj0916/newrelic-code-test/README.md

 Installed Physical Memory (RAM):	16.0 GB
 ```

 <b>Note</b>: Also tested on my Mac mini 2020 with the new Apple M1 chip and 8GB of RAM.
-Similar performance.
+Similar performance for short lived ```ConsiderationTests```.
+Performance was weaker in the ```LongRunningTest```, likely due to weaker specs than my PC.
 Used the IntelliJ for Apple silicon for IDE.

 # Challenge Guidelines